Yoke's Fresh Market

 The Liberty Lake Yoke's opened their doors on March 2, 2016, at the old Safeway/Haggen location.

 In September 2016, Yoke's Fresh Market expanded their stores total to 17 by acquiring Trading Company Stores locations in Cheney, Latah Creek (South Spokane), Spokane Valley, and Post Falls.

 Yoke's announced that it would acquire both Missoula Fresh Market (formerly Safeway) in Missoula.
 The switch will take place by early fall 2022.

 History

-Yoke's Fresh Market was founded in 1946 in Spokane, Washington, by Marshall and Harriet Yoke.
+Yoke's Fresh Market was founded in 1946 in Deer Park, Washington, by Marshall and Harriet Yoke.

 In 1990, Chuck Yoke sold the chain of stores to the employees, thus forming an employee stock ownership plan.